TAP Authorization Flow

 • Completes the authorization-settlement cycle for audit purposes

-• May include an amount field that must match any amount specified in a preceding Complete message
+• May include an amount field that must match any amount specified in a preceding Authorize message

 • Supports partial payment scenarios when used with the amount field